JAKAMI99/pwnamap/README.md

 ### Fully "automatic" but third-party-dependent way:
 1. Autoupload captured handshakes to onlinehashcrack with the pwnagotchi **[Plugin](https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/plugins/default/onlinehashcrack.py)**
 2. Get *auto-uploaded* handshakes and cracked passwords from onlinehashcrack.
-There is an API available, not sure if suitable for requesting.
-Might have to use web scraping **[API Docs](https://api.onlinehashcrack.com/)**
+Works flawless with the "download_csv.py script"- ~~There is an API available, not sure if suitable for requesting.
+Might have to use web scraping **[API Docs](https://api.onlinehashcrack.com/)**~~
 3. Parse the mac-address out of the API-request together with the BSSID, AP-Vendor, Date added and if found the cracked password.

 ### Manual uploading